Business or Landlord: Who Buys Commercial Flood Insurance?

 Well, the answer is: it depends.
 In most cases, the landlord purchases and carries a flood insurance policy for the building.
 That said, commercial tenants should read their leases carefully as some landlords may offer a triple net lease, where the occupant agrees to pay property expenses including real estate taxes, maintenance and possibly flood insurance.
 Landlords who own commercial buildings in flood zones and have a mortgage from a federally regulated or insured lender are required to buy flood insurance in the amount of the mortgage or up to $500,000, but they can pass those costs down to the lessee.

 Bear in mind that neither a standard business owners policy nor a commercial property insurance policy provides coverage for the peril of flood.
-Before leasing a property, business owners should first determine if the property is in a flood zone.
+Before leasing a property, business owners should first work with a flood specialist to determine if the property is in a flood zone.
+A flood specialist will inform business owners that every property has some level of flood risk.
 Then, they should check with their landlord to ensure that the property has flood insurance and clarify if they are expected to cover the expenses.

 Further, if a commercial property is not in an official Special Flood Hazard Area designated by FEMA, business owners may wish to get a second opinion regarding the property’s flood risk as FEMA’s maps are largely outdated.
 In fact, First Street Foundation recently reported that 5.9 million properties in the U.S. were at substantial risk of flooding but were not included in FEMA’s 100 year flood zone.
-Commercial property owners who have questions about their flood coverage can check FEMA’s flood maps and/or consult with a private flood insurer, who will likely assess the property’s risk using more sophisticated modeling technology.
+Commercial property owners who have questions about their flood coverage can check FEMA’s flood maps and/or consult with a private flood insurance specialist, who will likely assess the property’s risk using more sophisticated modeling technology.
+Keep in mind no technology on earth can assess a property's flood risk with total accuracy.

-Just as homeowners do, business owners and landlords have to conduct due diligence before moving into a new property.
+Just as homeowners do, business owners and landlords may want to conduct due diligence before moving into a new property.
 A little research on flood risk and flood insurance could pay dividends in the event of the unexpected.